lexra/userboard-ulcb/meta-userboard-ulcb/docs/m3n.md

 ##### Video Signal Processor (VSPI)

-- VSPI has the following features:
-  - 1 set of VSPI is integrated.
-  - 500 Mpix/s process rate per 1 VSPI
-  - Supports 4K (3840 pixels × 2160 lines) processing
+VSPI has the following features: 1 set of VSPI is integrated.
+500 Mpix/s process rate per 1 VSPI.
+Supports 4K (3840 pixels × 2160 lines) processing.

 - Supports Various Data Formats and Conversion
   - Supports YCbCr444/422/420, RGB, αRGB, αplane
   - Color space conversion and changes to the number of colors by dithering